Where to Eat Near The Palace at Osowa Sien

 4.4/5 on Google, 4.9/5 on Facebook

-Every now a then a restaurant, cafe, or public house will become a staple in one’s repertoire of good eats.
+Every now a then a restaurant, cafe, or public house will become a staple in one’s repertoire of simple eats.
 Knajpka U Lipowego is one such place within my roll-o-dex of burger joints.

-It’s not my usual type of burger, either.
-We’re talking double-patties, no cheese whereas, I’m a single patty ooey-gooey cheesy-b type.
+It’s not our usual type of burger, either.
+We’re talking double-patties and no cheese whereas, Jamie is usually a single patty ooey-gooey cheesy-b type of gal.

-But it’s so gob-smacking good that my three-decades-in-the-making preferences are no longer relevant when I am at Knajpka U Lipowego.
+But it’s so gob-smacking good that our mutual three-decades-in-the-making preferences are no longer relevant when we are at Knajpka U Lipowego.

 The patties are fresh, and dare I say, even light to the taste - not greasy like burgers have the potential to be.
 So the extra patty is purely extra goodness and just the right amount of it too.